Note

 return bids

 With this the strategy is ready to test.
 As before, we add the new class to our world and load the scenario.
 Additionally, we now have to change the set bidding strategy for one example unit.
-Here we choose the combined cycle gas turbine and set its strategy to our modified class ‘blockStrategy’.
+Here, we choose the combined cycle gas turbine and set its strategy to our modified class ‘blockStrategy’.

-Don’t forget to add also the defined advanced clearing mechanism to the newly generated world.
+Don’t forget to also add the defined advanced clearing mechanism to the newly generated world.

 [ ]: